TepidMilk/Blog-Aggregator/README.md

 }
 ```

-Replace the vakye with your database connection string.
+Replace the key with your database connection string.

 ## Usage